twome/pinguno/roadmap.md

 	- can we get any date from `ping`s output?
 	- count in parallel using Pingu.pingIntervalMs

+- check if spawn.on('data') is a junk message and if so discard or store differently

 - "print data straight to console" mode
 	- basically same console output as default ping (but more readable)
 	- for techy live monitoring